lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 information, a depth image.
 In addition to that, we will add support for window resizing.
 You can find the complete source code for this chapter [here](../../booksamples/chapter-07).

-We will be using the [zmath](https://github.com/zig-gamedev/zmath) so you will need to include it in the `build.zig.zon` file byu executing:
+We will be using the [zmath](https://github.com/zig-gamedev/zmath) so you will need to include it in the `build.zig.zon` file by executing:
 `zig fetch --save git+https://github.com/zig-gamedev/zmath`.
-In addition, you wil need to include it in the `build.zig` file:
+In addition, you will need to include it in the `build.zig` file:

 ```zig
 pub fn build(b: *std.Build) void {